-The Club will recognise a consolidated comprehensive net profit of \$1,639,514 (FY21: \$4,714,286 - including \$2.4 million profit on sale of The Brook gaming venue), resulting in the Club's net asset position of \$17.3 million (FY21: \$15.7 million) as at the financial year ended 31 October 2022.
+The Club will recognise a consolidated comprehensive net profit of \$760,829 (FY22: \$1,639,514), resulting in the Club's net asset position of \$18.1 million (FY22: \$17.3 million) as at the financial year ended 31 October 2023.

-The financial result was underpinned by the AFL Premiership success and crowds returning to the Football in season 2022.
-Whilst crowd capacities permissible were 100% at all Geelong Football Club home games, there was a lingering effect of Covid-19 in the community and sentiment returning sporting events.
-In addition, due to the Stage Five Redevelopment at GMHBA Stadium, crowd capacity was reduced to 25,012 for season 2022, the financial impact of this reduction was partially offset by rental relief from the Kardinia Park Stadium Trust during the financial year.
+The financial result was underpinned by the AFL Premiership success in 2022, strong attendances for home games at both GMHBA Stadium and MCG, and growth from our non-traditional revenues during the year.
+The Stage Five Redevelopment at GMHBA Stadium continued during season 2023, with a limited crowd capacity of 25,012 through-out the season.
+The financial impact of this reduction was partially offset by compensation from the Kardinia Park Stadium Trust during the financial year.

-As a result, the Club has \$4.9 million cash as at 31 October 2022 and is debt free.
-The Board and Management continues to focus on strengthening the Club balance sheet to ensure the long-term sustainability of the Football Club.
-Proudly, the Club continues to have no direct revenues from all forms of gambling and gaming.
+As a result, the Club has \$6.2 million cash as at 31 October 2023 and is debt free.
+The Board and Management continues to focus on strengthening the Club balance sheet to ensure the long-term sustainability of the Football Club, and proudly the Club continues to have no direct revenues from all forms of gambling and gaming.
+The following items were key contributors to the Club's financial performance in FY23:

-The following items were key contributors to the Club's financial performance in FY22:
+- Total revenue increased by \$4.0 million to \$69.2 million (FY22: \$65.2 million).
+The increase in Club revenues was primarily due to Membership and Ticketing revenues of \$21.6 million, increased from \$19.6 million in FY22.
+The Club would like to acknowledge and thank the continued contribution of its members, with a record membership of 82,155 at the AFL record date of 31 August 2023. - Sponsorship and Advertising income for the period was consistent with prior year, noting that FY22 includes two AFL Women's seasons of Sponsorship and Advertising income of \$1.1 million per season.
+The Club would like to acknowledge and thank our Major Commercial partner Ford Motor Company and Elite partners Cotton ON, Deakin University, GMHBA, Morris, Simonds Homes and Viva Energy.
+In addition, the Club welcomed new commercial partners Dulux, Pepperstone and Arkana Energy to the Football Club in season 2023. - Food and Beverage revenues of \$7.9 million, increased from \$7.6 million in FY22. - The Club invested in the refurbishment and rebranding of its Health and Fitness Centre, 10 South in FY23 and commenced operating its Sports Medicine business within the facility.

-- Total revenue increased by 30.0% to \$65.2 million (FY21: \$52.5 million).
-The increase in Club revenues was primarily due to commercial revenues of \$62.2 million, increased from \$47.9 million in FY21. - The Club would like to acknowledge and thank the continued contribution of its members, with a record membership of 71,943 at the AFL record date of 31 August 2022.
-Membership, seating and gate receipts revenues of \$19.6 million increased from \$17.3 million in FY21. - In addition, we acknowledge and thank our Major Commercial partner Ford Motor Company and all other Corporate partners.
-Sponsorship and Advertising income for the period was \$14.5 million compared to \$12.3 million in FY21. - Food and Beverage revenues of \$7.6 million, increased from \$3.4 million in FY21. - Football related expenditure increased from \$23.7 million in FY21 to \$28.4 million in FY22, primarily attributable to this increase was the completion of two AFL Women's seasons in one Financial Year and an increase in AFL Women's Total Player Payments under a new Player Collective Bargaining Agreement.
+Football related expenditure increased from \$28.4 million in FY22 to \$30.0 million in FY23, primarily attributable to the increase in both the AFL and AFL Women's Total Player Payments under a new Player Collective Bargaining Agreement.
 Management continued its strategy and commitment to invest 100% in both the AFL and AFL Women's Total Player Payments and Soft Cap permissible.

 Our Club remains committed to a strong community engagement and development strategy.
-During the year Club successfully raised \$1.2 million in donations for the Club Community programs, this will assist the Club to sustain its investment and impact in community programs for a further three years.
-The Deakin Cats Community Centre has seen more than 136,000 people utilising this facility since it opened in 2013.
-Our strength lies in our ability to coordinate community programs by attracting great academic partners, experts, charities, social services agencies and invested players as role models to work collectively for greatest possible impact and most importantly result in youth making good choices for their health and well being.
+The Deakin Cats Community Centre has seen more than 150,000 people utilising this facility since it opened in 2013.
+Our strength lies in our ability to coordinate community programs by attracting great academic partners, experts, charities, social service agencies and invested players as role models to work collectively for greatest possible impact and most importantly result in youth making good choices for their health and well being.